KumAniar/Tennis-for-Dummies/README.md

 +	How to hit the ball
 +	How to keep track of how much you’ve hit the ball
-+	How to talk about professionals hitting the ball

 ## How to Hit the Ball

-If you've truly never hit a tennis ball before you are planning to play, I'd suggest canceling you tennis date, but if that's not possible then I have you covered.
+If you've truly never hit a tennis ball before you are planning to play, I'd suggest canceling your tennis date, but if that's not possible then I have you covered.
 There are 3 basic shots that you need to know: forehand, backhand, and serve.

 The forehand is hit with your dominant hand.
 Look at the bottom of you racket and notice the octagonal shape.
 Starting from the long side that is parallel with the racket face, label it one and go around clockwise until all sides are labeled.
 Place the pad of your index finger on the side labeled 4 and experiment with your swings until you hit a shot that goes over the net.
 Playing tennis is difficult so that last part may take a while.